sobamask22/DeliverySchedule-Power-BI/README.md

 Regional Comparisons:

 # Data Structure Overview:
+The delivery Schedule's data structure is showed below.
+A simple diagram showing the columns of the main fact table, the unique fact sheets derived from it and how they relate to each other.

 <img width="1010" height="694" alt="image" src="https://github.com/user-attachments/assets/4a463db1-a16a-4d62-ae75-5de9fcf5da5f" />

+Prior to beginning the analysis, the data was checked and cleaned using python scripts to ensure a smooth accurate result.

 # Executive Summary:
 ## Overview of report:
+The delivery schedule shows the total purchase cost and breaks it down into the months recorded using a simpe line graph.
+It also uses a map feature to show where the stock is purchased from.
+There are also tooltips included so when the map is hovered above, you can see the amount of orders from each country and the total purchase cost.

-The delivery schedule shows the Month over Month (MoM) purchase cost growth of 0.07%, and the (MoM) individual orders growth of 0.05%.
+The schedule also shows the Month over Month (MoM) purchase cost growth of 0.07%, and the (MoM) individual orders growth of 0.05%.
 Due to a drop in sales of warehouse stock between April and June there was a surplus in some items meaning less stock was ordered.
 However, as business slowly picked up again, there was a gradual increase in items ordered into the warehouse to potentially preventing items running out of stock.

 <img width="1281" height="718" alt="image" src="https://github.com/user-attachments/assets/5ab6719e-3898-4c14-ad73-c9ae4588b43b" />